This post may include affiliate links; see our disclosure policy.

 Small curd cottage cheese is the ideal type for cottage cheese pancakes.
 This type has smaller curds that melt into the pancake texture when cooked, so there aren’t many visible white flecks when you cut into it.

-This cottage cheese pancakes recipe uses half the normal amount of all-purpose flour in a traditional pancakes recipe.
-While we’re not anti-flour, we do like a pancake that fills us up with protein so we’re not hungry 1 hour later!
-Here’s a little breakdown:
+Cottage cheese pancakes use half the amount of all-purpose flour as a traditional pancakes recipe.
+We’re not anti-flour, but we do love a pancake that fills us up with protein so we’re not hungry 1 hour later!

-• One standard pancake has approximately 4 grams protein.
-So cottage cheese pancakes have nearly double the protein of a classic pancake recipe.
+- One standard pancake has approximately 4 grams protein.
+So cottage cheese pancakes have nearly double the protein of this pancake recipe.

 Pancake topping ideas

 There are so many ways to top your cottage cheese pancakes!
-Often when we serve pancakes we try to offset the sweet with a little nut butter for protein, which would pack in even more protein here.
-Here are some pancake topping ideas:
+Here are some topping ideas:

-• Pure maple syrup and powdered sugar plays up the French toast vibe.
+- Maple syrup and powdered sugar play up the French toast vibe.

-• Nut butter like peanut butter, almond butter, pecan butter, or walnut butter add even more protein.
+- Nut butter like peanut butter, almond butter, pecan butter, or walnut butter add more protein.

 Dietary notes